 - Stiff hand syndrome – this is a complication of diabetes leading to limited finger movement due to thickening and waxiness of both hands

 Management of hand cramps

-Some of the general home remedies for hand cramps include strengthening exercises, stretching, increased intake of fluid intake and vitamin D supplements.
+Generally, some of the general home remedies for hand cramps include strengthening exercises, stretching, increased intake of fluid intake and vitamin D supplements.

-The treatment might also be based on the root cause of the symptoms.
+Furthermore, the treatment might also be based on the root cause of the symptoms.